-Maintain good posture as lack of which can add strain to muscles and put stress on the spine causing back pain.
+Maintain good posture as a lack of which can add strain to muscles and put stress on the spine causing back pain.
 Increased weight always applies added pressure to the spine and the entire anatomy.
 Keep your weight in a healthy range for your age, bone structure and height.
 Look for a pair of shoes with good arch support.

 Back pain symptoms can range in intensity from mild to severe.
 Back pain can last less than six weeks (acute), or it can last for more than three months (chronic).
 Experts of Lower Back Pain in North York estimate about 80% of the population will experience a back problem at some time in their lives.

 What Causes Back Pain?

 Accidents and sports injuries are the most common causes of chronic back pain.
 Other conditions commonly linked to back pain include muscle or ligament strain, ruptured disks, arthritis, skeletal irregularities, osteoporosis, poor posture, obesity, and psychological stress.
 Pain in the back can also be a direct result of some disease of the internal organs such as kidney stones, kidney infections, blood clots or bone loss.

 Lifestyle Tweaks To Manage Back Pain

 Wrong sitting posture or lack of adequate back support generally puts a lot of stress on muscles supporting the spine.
 If left untreated, medically or through lifestyle changes, this stress eventually leads to acute or chronic back pain.

 For the correction of poor posture, it is important to determine where improvement is needed, such as when sitting in an office chair.